Ananth1082/ChatCLI/README.md

 The application takes advantage of Go's concurrency to handle many requests at a time to create a robust chat app.

+## Pre-req

+Need to install netcat to connect to the server

 ## How to use

 - Clone the repo